by Anthony Trinton, home expert and founder of the blog Equipment Area. Edited by Jeff Campbell

 - For any remaining stains, use undiluted vinegar on the stain and scrub them with the short stiff brush.

-Lucy’s Distilled White Vinegar is only $10.90 on Amazon Prime making it one of the best deals around on vinegar for your cleaning projects!
+Lucy’s Distilled White Vinegar (click to see on Amazon) is under 11 bucks on Amazon Prime making it one of the best deals around on vinegar for your cleaning projects!

 Over time, vinegar has proven its usefulness and importance in the kitchen, the beauty industry, the laboratory, and of course, the everyday household.
 However, we should note that even if it is organic, we must still use it with care as it can erode surfaces.